Statistics

 The following interactive charts put New Zealand’s relationship with China into perspective against other major partners.

-New Zealand's Goods Exports: Top Markets ($b per year)
+New Zealand's Goods Exports: Top Markets (NZ$b per year)

-New Zealand's Goods Imports: Top Markets ($b per year)
+New Zealand's Goods Imports: Top Sources (NZ$b per year)

-China is our largest source of imports, at nearly $17b (year to December 2021), followed by Australia, USA, Japan and Germany.
+China remains our largest source of imported goods, at over NZ$18b (year to December 2022), followed by Australia, USA, South Korea and Japan.

 NZ supplies more than half the dairy products that China imports from the world.
 New Zealand also supplies a significant amount of the wood, meat and fruit that China imports.